-You can claim as an income deduction the payments you make directly to the custodial parent, to a court, or the Department of Revenue (DOR).
+You can claim as a deduction the payments you make directly to the custodial parent, to a court, or the Department of Revenue (DOR).
 You can claim child support paid directly from your Unemployment Insurance, Workers Comp, or other income source.

-Legally obligated child support you pay through earned or unearned income does not count for the gross earnings test.
+Legally-obligated child support you pay does not count for the gross earnings test.
 106 C.M.R. §363.230(O).
 If you pass the gross earnings test, and you pay child support from earned income, the amount you pay for child support is added back into your gross income in order to increase the allowed 20% income disregard.

-In calculating John’s SNAP, DTA should calculate the 20% earnings deduction off the higher $2,080 gross income amount to give John a $416/month earned income deduction.
-If DTA calculated the 20% earnings deduction after child support paid, John would get only $316 earnings deduction.
-In calculating John’s preliminary net income, DTA should subtract both the $500 child support and $416 (20% earned income deduction).
+In calculating John’s SNAP, DTA should calculate the 20% earnings deduction off the higher $2,100 gross income amount to give John a $420/month earned income deduction.
+In calculating John’s preliminary net income, DTA should subtract both the $500 child support and $420 earned income deduction.

 Proof of child support payments

-There are two factors you need to verify – the amount you pay and your legal obligation to make child support payments.
+There are two factors you need to verify to get this deduction– the amount you pay and your legal obligation to make child support payments.

-You can verify the amount you pay with documents such as cancelled checks, pay stubs, UI withholding statements, or a statement from the custodial parent proving you make payments.
-If a portion of your unemployment compensation is withheld, you will need a statement explaining why from the Department of Unemployment Assistance.
+- The amount you pay can be verified with cancelled checks, pay stubs, Unemployment withholding statements, a statement from the custodial parent proving you make payments or proof from the Department of Revenue (DOR) if they are garnishing your wages.
+If a portion of your unemployment benefits are withheld, get a statement from the Department of Unemployment Assistance.

-To verify your legal obligation to pay the child support, you need to show a court or administrative order or other legal document showing you have this obligation.
+- Your legal obligation to pay the child support can be verified through a court or administrative order, divorce decree, separation order or other legal document that shows your legal obligation.
 106 C.M.R. §§361.610(J), 364.400(E).